Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 5/28/24

 Working on the decode method (translating ciphertext to int array).
 Started to work on inversing matrices by first seeing if there is an inverse by calculating the determinant.
+Was able to find the inverse matrix through determinant/cofactor matrix/adjacent matrix.